WTNLXTBL/WTNLXTBL/README.md

- - Hi, I’m @WTNLXTBL, a student from China
+ - Hi, I’m WTNLXTBL, a student from China
- - I’m interested in programming
+ - I’m interested in programming and I’m  learning programming with Github.
- - I’m currently learning shell
  - You can find on Telegram.
 link: t.me/WTNLXTBL